MUSC Bulletin | Introduction

 Through affiliations and special programs, the Medical University of South Carolina coordinates the health education activities of numerous regional hospitals and provides opportunities for its students to acquire training in various community settings.
 It has informal agreements with all accredited institutions of higher learning in South Carolina concerning the undergraduate preparation of students for health careers.

 Through the support of health professionals, teachers, and the state of South Carolina, the institution has steadily expanded its teaching and service roles.
-The College of Pharmacy was founded in 1881.
-The institution began training nurses in diploma programs in 1919, and the College of Nursing offered its first baccalaureate degree in 1965.
+The College of Pharmacy was created in 1881.
+Combining the traditions of excellence, The South Carolina College of Pharmacy (SCCP) was formed in 2004 through the integration of the Colleges of Pharmacy at and the Medical University of South Carolina in Charleston and the University of South Carolinain Columbia.
+The institution began training nurses in diploma programs in 1919, and the College of Nursing offered its first baccalaureate degree in 1966.

 Although the College of Graduate Studies was formally established in 1965, the first graduate degree was conferred in 1951.
 The College of Health Professions was established in 1966, and the College of Dental Medicine accepted its first students in 1967.
 The institution was granted university status in 1969.
 Today, the Medical University of South Carolina continues to make giant strides in providing the finest in health education, clinical service, and research.